Marc Yates

 Accredited Guide Number: 90

-I was born and brought up in Jersey, Channel Islands and from an early age became passionate about its history.
+I was born and brought up in Jersey, Channel Islands and from an early age became passionate about its history as well as military history generally.

-I set up Jersey Military Tours (and its sister brand, History Alive!) in 2016 and I focus on providing personal service for small groups, although I am happy to guide larger parties.
-I believe in providing a complete experience to my clients to help them get the best of their exploration of a battlefield or fortress.
-This generally involves getting to know individual participants through their stories, the impact on them and the local population, as well as introducing other disciplines like archaeology and geology to better understand the topography.
+I focus on providing personal service for small groups as a driver-guide, although I am happy to guide larger parties.
+I believe in providing a complete experience to my clients to help them get the best of their exploration of a battlefield and the local environment.
+I love drawing in other aspects of history, as well as introducing disciplines like archaeology and geology to better understand the topography.

-I particularly enjoy the educational element of battlefield guiding – be it for individual clients, a class of school children or a military unit undertaking a conceptual study exercise.
+I particularly enjoy the educational element of battlefield guiding – be it for individual clients, a class of school children or a military unit undertaking battlefield study exercises for visiting military units.
 My mother was a teacher, so I suppose that is where I get that from!

 Battles